On the weighted Wiener-L\'evy theorem: analogue on Euclidean space, strong converse on LCA group and applications to modulation spaces: The principal lemmas

 Let $f\in A^1_\omega(\Gamma,E)$ be such that $\|f\|_{A^1_\omega}<\frac{\eta}{\|\beta\|_{A^1_\omega}}$.
 Then, for $1\leq i \leq n$, $\beta_i f$ has support in some translate of $V$ and $\|\beta_i f\|_{A^1_\omega} \leq \|\beta_i \|_{A^1_\omega} \|f\|_{A^1_\omega} < \eta$.
 This implies $\|F(\beta_i f) \|_{A^q} <L$.
 Since $\beta_i$ is $1_\cX$ on support of $\alpha_i$ and hence $\phi_i$, we have This along with \eqref{Holder relation} gives Let $\delta=\frac{\eta}{\|\beta\|_{A^1_\omega}}$ and $C=L \sum_{i=1}^n \|\phi_i \|_{A^1_\omega}$.
 Then $\|F(f) \|_{A^q} < C$ for all $f\in A^1_\omega(\Gamma,E)$ with $\|f\|_{A^1_\omega}<\delta$.
 This concludes the proof. \end{proof}

-\begin{remark} In above two lemmas, we have taken $E \subset \cX_1$ such that it contains the unit ball of $\cX_1$ to invoke Theorem \ref{Domar}.
+\begin{remark} In Lemmas \ref{lbd} and \ref{bdtobd}, we have taken $E \subset \cX_1$ such that it contains the unit ball of $\cX_1$ to invoke Theorem \ref{Domar}.
 But we way replace the unit ball by even a smaller radius ball and use a modified version of Theorem \ref{Domar} giving the desired results. \end{remark}